sfan5/minetest_classic/README.md

 This is a game for the [Minetest engine](https://www.minetest.net/), install at least version 5.5.0 to play it.

-## Licensing

-While the code of the `default` mod was written from scratch it often follows the original C++ code closely, so out of caution **LGPLv2.1 (or later)** was chosen as license.
-Most media files were directly copied from Minetest-c55 0.3.1 which is **CC BY-SA 3.0**.

-For details please check the LICENSE.txt files in individual mods.

 ## Credits

 Thanks to Perttu Ahola (celeron55) `<celeron55@gmail.com>` and other random contributors